chris17453/ddb/data/query-support.md

 ### USE
+This till change the context the database is operating on.
+The active table.
 ```sql
  USE database
 ```

 ### SELECT
+read data from a table
 - select_expr = { {column | function () } [AS display_name]}
 - order_expression = { ASC | DESC }
 ```sql